CloudWithChris/cloudwithchris.com/content/blog/top-posts-google-analytics-hugo-azure-functions-apim/index.md

 ## Calling the API in our GitHub Action to use the JSON data in Hugo's build process

 Now to bring all of this together.
 I already had an extensive GitHub Action Workflow to build [cloudwithchris.com](https://www.cloudwithchris.com).
-It contains steps to lint the markdown files, optimize static assets by compressing images and minifying the hugo build contents for deployment to Azure Static Web Apps.
+It contains steps to lint the Markdown files, optimize static assets by compressing images and minifying the hugo build contents for deployment to Azure Static Web Apps.

 I'm displaying the top posts in a slightly different way to Janne's implementation.
 This means the logic I'm using in my Hugo partial may look a little different.
 The data is only being used on the homepage of [cloudwithchris.com](https://www.cloudwithchris.com), so I don't need to filter out based upon the current page's context.

 In case you were unaware, Hugo has a [built-in concept of a Data Template](https://gohugo.io/templates/data-templates/).
-It means that I don't need to convert the original JSON output from the API into a markdown file, but can instead reference data from the ``data`` subdirectory of our site, by using the ``$.Site.Data.<filename>`` syntax.
+It means that I don't need to convert the original JSON output from the API into a Markdown file, but can instead reference data from the ``data`` subdirectory of our site, by using the ``$.Site.Data.<filename>`` syntax.

 I use the following snippet to display the most popular 3 posts on the homepage: